What is a capsule wardrobe, really?

 The goal is not restriction for the sake of it.
 The goal is intentionality: fewer decisions, fewer impulse purchases, and a closet that reflects how you live and not how you imagine you might live someday.

-The term ‘capsule wardrobe” first appeared in the 1970s, coined by London boutique owner Susie Faux.
+The term 'capsule wardrobe' first appeared in the 1970s, coined by London boutique owner Susie Faux.
 Her idea was practical rather than ideological: a wardrobe built around timeless, interchangeable pieces that could be updated seasonally without starting from scratch.

 The concept resurfaced in the 1980s through designers like Donna Karan, whose 'Seven easy pieces' collection made the idea more mainstream.
 In recent years, capsule wardrobes have been embraced by minimalists, sustainability advocates and people who are simply tired of decision fatigue.